 Street Markets In London for fabulous food, vintage & more

-Street Markets in London have been my obsession for years.
-I love the fact that I can go to virtually any neighbourhood in London and find a street market.
+Traditional street markets in London have been my obsession for years.
+I love the fact that I can go to virtually any neighbourhood and find a great market in London.
 From foodie street markets to vintage clothes and antique markets to your basic get your fruit and veg here street markets.
 London is an absolute mecca for the street market lover.

 Many years ago my favourite street markets were usually for basics, and by that, I mean veg, clothes, bargains of every kind and just hanging out at the caf (London speak for cheap cafe).
-These days I have my favourite street markets in London for a variety of different reasons.
+These days I have my list of favourite street markets in London each one for a variety of different reasons.

 I’m constantly amazed at how markets are a major part of everyone’s daily life – or in the case of some countries weekly.
 Markets are the cornerstones around which communities should revolve.
 In my hometown of London Ontario, it took the Western Fair Farmer’s Market opening to help change an entire neighbourhood that was considered “the wrong side of the tracks”.

 Not only do street markets bring a community together they support the local economy.
 So if you are a tourist in a new place head to the market.
 It’s the best place to learn about what the community you are visiting is all about.
 There are several famous markets in London and I’ve put together a list of my top 17 markets in London today.